DataDog/hiring-engineers/answers.md

 ## Collecting Metrics:
 1. Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog

-To add tags in the Agent config file I first located the .yaml config file by finding it using [Datadog Docs - agent usage] (https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu)
+To add tags in the Agent config file I first located the .yaml config file by finding it using [Datadog Docs - agent usage](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu)

-I then used [Datadog Docs - tagging] (https://docs.datadoghq.com/getting_started/tagging/assigning_tags) to understand how to assign tags using the configuration files
+I then used [Datadog Docs- tagging](https://docs.datadoghq.com/getting_started/tagging/assigning_tags) to understand how to assign tags using the configuration files

 I then edited the datadog.yaml file by uncommenting the "tags" line and added the tag "localhost:alishaw"